Miss Earth 2024

-Miss Earth 2024 was the 24th edition of the Miss Earth pageant, held at the Okada Manila, in Parañaque, Metro Manila, Philippines, on November 9, 2024.
+Miss Earth 2024 was the 24th edition of the Miss Earth pageant, held at the Okada Manila in Parañaque, Metro Manila, Philippines, on November 9, 2024.

 Drita Ziri of Albania crowned Jessica Lane of Australia as her successor at the end of the event, marking their first victory in the pageant.
 This win makes Australia the sixth country overall and the first from the oceanic region to win all of the Big Four beauty pageants.

-Meanwhile, Lane’s elemental court includes Iceland’s Hrafnhildur Haraldsdóttir as Miss Earth Air, USA’s Bea Millan-Windorski as Miss Earth Water, and Peru’s Niva Antezana as Miss Earth Fire.
+Meanwhile, Lane's elemental court includes Iceland's Hrafnhildur Haraldsdóttir as Miss Earth Air, United States' Bea Millan-Windorski as Miss Earth Water, and Peru's Niva Antezana as Miss Earth Fire.

 Background

 Location and date

 The Miss Earth organization in September 2024 announced that the Philippines will be hosting Miss Earth 2024.
-The coronation night is to be held on November 9, 2024 at the Okada Manila in Parañaque, Metro Manila while pre-pageant activities started on October.
-The theme for the pageant is "HERITAGE", with the organizers aiming to promote the eco-tourism destinations of the host country and heritage of its contestants.
+The coronation night is to be held on November 9, 2024 at the Okada Manila in Parañaque, while pre-pageant activities started on October.
+The theme for the pageant is "Heritage", with the organizers aiming to promote the eco-tourism destinations of the host country and heritage of its contestants.